-Due to the current financial crisis and the uncertainties surrounding our ability to raise funds from the equity markets in the short to medium term, we are progressing the development of triphendiol to an IND and we have put on hold the development of NV-143.
+Due to the current financial crisis and the uncertainties surrounding our ability to raise funds from the equity markets in the short to medium term, we have progressed the development of triphendiol to an IND, which was approved by the FDA in December 2008, and we have put on hold the development of NV-143.
 This will enable us to conserve cash and focus our resources on conducting the OVATURE trial.
 We will however need additional funds in order complete the OVATURE trial and to progress the clinical development program for triphendiol and NV-143 beyond the current objectives.

-As of September 30, 2008, we had accumulated losses of \$53,983,000.
+As of December 31, 2008, we had accumulated losses of \$55,582,000.